 Tips and advice

 - Charging – Keep it free to register a display, making money by charging £2-£3 for a trail sheet, depending on the cost of any prizes.
 Alternatively, you may wish to run the event on a donation-only basis to ensure everyone can participate.
-Turn to p33 for a guide to online payment platforms.
+Read our guide to online payment platforms.

 - Timings – Run the trail for one or two weeks.
 Gauge interest from parents to help make the decision and take into account how much time the PTA can commit.
 Can you keep up with the social media posting and trail maintenance for two weeks?
 Will a long duration put people off hosting?